Think about all of your nonprofit's data. Although it's not necessarily tangible, it's ultimately what enables your nonprofit to complete its mission.

 2. Use strong passwords

 Yahoo!
 Finance summarized a study from Deloitte, which reported that over 90% of user-generated passwords are susceptible to hacking, including passwords that follow the industry standard suggestions of making a password over 8 characters long, with a mix of numbers, symbols, and upper and lowercase letters.
-Check out Microsoft’s guide for creating a secure password.
+Check out this guide for creating a secure password from BestVPN.

 3. Back up the organization’s files